jared-hughes/nuova/README.md

 ## Task 2 (`printf("Hello, World!\n");`)

 The `"Hello, World\n"` task is pretty similar to `"hi"` except there's more characters to print.
-For all the letters after `H`, use the same 11-byte, 5-cell pattern:
+For each byte to output, use the same 11-byte, 5-cell pattern:

 1. (cell `i`) Trash input byte `0xFF` to control the next cell
 2. (cell `i+1`) Four bytes to force `0x0F` (`a = mem[ip++]`) in the memory